SCWE-063: Insecure Event Emission

 }

-Issues in the Vulnerable Code
+Issues in the Vulnerable Code¶

 - The Withdraw event logs

-amount, but if the transfer fails (due to gas limits, reentrancy, or an external issue), the event still logs it as if the withdrawal happened.
+_amount, which is the requestedwithdrawalamount, but if the transfer fails (due to gas limits, reentrancy, or an external issue), the event still logs it as if the withdrawal happened. - If an attacker exploits a discrepancy between event logs and actual state changes, they could mislead users, external indexers, or off-chain services.

-Fixed Contract Example
+Fixed Contract Example¶

 contract Example {